fulgenssequar/docuTV/README.md

 * Open docuTV.html in browser and learn how to use, or

-* See How-To-Use.org To See The Detail.
+* View How-To-Use.org for the Detail.